What is self-management work?

 Jan Řičica

-Handles complete software analysis from taking requirements from clients to creating technical documentation.
+Technical Analyst & WriterI handle complete software analysis, from gathering requirements from clients to creating technical documentation.